Interview with Georgia Rose Murray on her Arctic sketchbooks

 Introduction by Gavin Ambrose

-I recently had the please of talking to artist Georgia Rose Murray about her Arctic sketchbooks that she produces on research trips.
+I recently had the pleasure of talking to artist Georgia Rose Murray about her Arctic sketchbooks that she produces on research trips.
 These concertina books are amazingly beautiful but are in fact driven by practicality.
-It obvious really, that when you are in a hostile environment, with extreme weather and polar bears to contend with, you need to work in segments, and the concertina sketchbooks offer a solution to that.
+It is obvious really, that when you are in a hostile environment, with extreme weather and polar bears to contend with, you need to work in segments, and the concertina sketchbooks offer a solution to that.
 Having seen these sketchbooks I have worked with Georgia to bring these into print reproduction.
 Love the scale and commitment behind these arctic sketchbooks.

 What was your journey into the arts and painting?